deadlyvipers/dojo_rules/introduction.md

+# Introduction
-# Now this introduction is not empty.
+Now this file is not empty.